OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 ## Architecture

-The GUI state is defined by `namespaces`, usually corresponding to a `skill_id`, each with any number of `pages`. `pages` are ordered, but only 1 page is rendered at a time.
+The GUI state is defined by `namespaces`, usually corresponding to a `skill_id`, each with any number of `pages`.

+`pages` are ordered, but only 1 page is rendered at a time. users are expected to be able to "swipe left" and "swipe right" to switch between pages

-OpenVoiceOS components interact with the GUI by defining session data and active pages, gui-clients may also send back `events` to indicate interactions
+OpenVoiceOS components interact with the GUI by defining session data and active pages, gui-clients may also send back `events` to indicate interactions.

-The GUI clients may be implemented in any programming language, the page templates provided to skills via `self.gui.show_XXX` should be implemented and provided by all alternative clients.

 ![imagem](https://github.com/OpenVoiceOS/ovos-technical-manual/assets/33701864/69c653dc-9bad-4a3a-bd43-efefb938f650)

 > **NOTE**: GUI does not yet support Session, in the future namespaces will be tracked per Session allowing remote clients to each have their own GUI state

+The GUI clients may be implemented in any programming language, the page templates provided to skills via `self.gui.show_XXX` should be implemented and provided by all alternative clients.

+## Active Namespaces

+In the context of a smartspeaker, when the GUI is idle a `homescreen` may be displayed, eg. an animated face or clock

+Whenever a `page` is displayed, `ovos-gui` tracks it and sets it's `namespace` to active, then tells the gui clients to render it.

+The active `namespace` and how long a page stays up are managed by `ovos-gui`, usually via platform specific plugins.

+`ovos-gui` will decide when a `namespace` is no longer active, and then the next `namespace` will be rendered,

+Example:

+- OVOS is idle - homescreen is the active `namespace`

+- you ask OVOS to play music and the music page shows up - music player page is the active `namespace`

+- you ask OVOS a question and wolfram alpha page shows up - wolfram page is the active `namespace`

+- wolfram alpha times out - music player page is the active `namespace`

+- music ends and page times out - homescreen is the active `namespace`

 ## GUI Plugins